pedrommcarrasco/pedrommcarrasco.github.io/_posts/2019-07-17-power-up-your-anchors.md

 ```

-Hooray!
-Looks like we've solved our little constraint's activation problem but we're still missing an important aspect.
-Our function only supports a relation of `equalTo` when it should also support `greaterThanOrEqualTo` and `lessThanOrEqualTo``.
+It looks like we've solved our little constraint's activation problem but we're still missing an important aspect.
+Our function only supports a relation of `equalTo` when it should also support `greaterThanOrEqualTo` and `lessThanOrEqualTo`.

 ## Too many functions!